-Guard at North Carolina sweepstakes parlor killed in robbery
+Police name guard shot at North Carolina sweepstakes parlor

 The injured customer and employee were treated and released from the hospital.

-Police say three suspects ran from the building.
-And then left in a dark car.
+Police say three suspects ran from the building and then left in a dark car.
 No arrests have been made.